ZenBubble/DnD-Buddy/README.md

 # DnD Buddy
-This is a program written in Java for the CPSC 121 term project.
-This involves full stack development of a desktop application.
+This is a program written in Java.

 ## What is it?
 DnD Buddy is a companion app for DnD, intended to replace the paper sheets regularly used while still remaining true to the DnD style.